-Families encouraged to get up and go this summer
+Families encouraged to Get Up and Go this summer

-YOUNG people and families in Leicester are being encouraged to get moving this summer with a free programme of fun activities at their local children’s centre.
+FAMILIES in Leicester are being encouraged to get moving this summer with a free programme of fun activities at their local children’s centre.

-Advice from Public Health England is that children aged between five and 18 should aim to do 60 minutes of moderate to vigorous physical activity – such as dancing, running, bike riding, football or trampolining – every day.
+Children aged between five and 18 should aim to do 60 minutes of moderate to vigorous physical activity – such as dancing, running, bike riding, football or trampolining – every day.